shoei03/NIL/analysis/README.md

 The `unique_clone_analyzer.py` script:

+- **Processes multiple files** - Analyzes all CSV files in a directory
 - **Parses CSV files** containing code clone pairs in format: `file1,start1,end1,file2,start2,end2`
-- **Assigns unique IDs** to each distinct clone pair
+- **Assigns unique IDs** to each distinct clone pair within each file
 - **Detects duplicates** and reuses IDs for identical pairs
 - **Normalizes pairs** by sorting to ensure consistent comparison
 - **Generates detailed output** with pair IDs, occurrence flags, and hash values
-- **Error logging** - All parsing and processing errors are logged to a file with timestamps
+- **Comprehensive logging** - All operations, progress, and errors are logged to file and console with timestamps
+- **Progress tracking** - Uses tqdm for visual progress bars during processing

 ### Output Format